 If your pet has ingested a poison, try to rinse or wipe out the mouth with a damp towel/flannel.
-Do not give your pet anything to eat or drink before speaking with the Animal Poisons Centre or a vet.
+Do not give your pet anything to eat or drink before speaking with the Animal Poisons Helpline or a vet.
 We receive a lot of calls with pet owners asking how to induce vomiting in dogs.
-Never induce vomiting unless advised to do so by the Animal Poisons Centre or a vet.
+Never induce vomiting unless advised to do so by the Animal Poisons Helpline or a vet.
 There are many cases whereby making an animal vomit can do more harm than good.
-After rinsing/wiping out the mouth, always call the Animal Poisons Centre for further advice.
+After rinsing/wiping out the mouth, always call the Animal Poisons Helpline for further advice.

 Move the pet to fresh air as soon as safe to do so.
-Keep the animal calm and still and always contact the Animal Poisons Centre for further advice.
+Keep the animal calm and still and always contact the Animal Poisons Helpline for further advice.

 All snake bites or suspected snake bites in Australia should be treated as life-threatening.
 It is vital that you keep your pet calm and as still as possible.
 Try to limit any movement (including walking) as much as possible, and transport them to your nearest veterinary practice immediately.